Logo

 )

-The new handler is injected after the before_what handler, or if NULL at the top of the list and hence will be the new handler to be called first.
+The given MIB handler is inserted after the handler named before_what.
+If before_what is NULL, the handler is put at the top of the list, and hence will be the handler to be called first.

 void netsnmp_register_handler_by_name ( const char * name,